Biden names Big Tech critic Lina Khan to chair Federal Trade Commission

 Read More

-The journal article casts the online retail company as a harmful monopoly and argues that the company employs practices that should provoke a rethink of antitrust enforcement in the US.
+The journal article casts the online retail company as a harmful monopoly and argues that it employs practices that should provoke a rethink of antitrust enforcement in the US.

 As counsel to a House Judiciary antitrust panel in 2019 and 2020, she played a key role in a sweeping bipartisan investigation of the market power of the tech companies.